 These sessions will:

-- Have a lightweight submission process (see below)
+- have a lightweight submission process

-- Be coordinated and lightly reviewed by the iPRES 2019 Programme Committee
+- be coordinated and lightly reviewed by the iPRES 2019 Programme Committee

-- Have a rolling deadline and acceptance cycle: 28 June – 26 August
+- have a rolling deadline and acceptance cycle: 28 June – 26 August

 - Final notification on acceptance: 1 September